I love to travel, and I love to evoke a sense of place in my novels.

 Either I go out into the world by setting foot outside my door, or I let the world come to me, primarily through books.

-Right now I am far outside my front door, namely in Ulaan Baatar, Mongolia.
-At the same time I have Kristen Ashley’s Breathe on my tablet, and when I need relief from my Mongolian language studies, I let her story take me to Colorado.
+Right now I’m far outside my front door, namely in Ulan Batar, Mongolia.
+At the same time I have Kristen Ashley’s Breathe on my tablet.
+When I need relief from my Mongolian language studies, I let her story take me to Colorado.